coreymgilmore/stripe-appengine-frontend/README.md

 8. Integrate into your other systems/applications by making API requests to autofill the charge form or automatically charge a card.

 #### Who should use this app?:
-- Companies who use a "virtual terminal" to type in card information.
 - Companies who processes non-ecommerce style orders.
 - Companies who gather payment information from an AP department but orders from a purchasing department.
 - Companies who saves customers' cards and then processes the card when the customer places an order.